jagregory/abrash-zen-of-asm/src/chapter-14.md

 adc   dx,cx
 ```

 This would reduce the actual addition code to 4 bytes and 6 cycles, although it would require 9 bytes overall.
-Such an approach would make little sense unless BX and CX were preloaded outside a loop and the 32-bit addition occurred repeatedly inside the loop...but then it doesn't make sense expending the energy for *any* of these optimizations unless either the code is inside a time-critical loop or bytes are in extremely short supply.
+Such an approach would make little sense unless BX and CX were preloaded outside a loop and the 32-bit addition occurred repeatedly inside the loop... but then it doesn't make sense expending the energy for *any* of these optimizations unless either the code is inside a time-critical loop or bytes are in extremely short supply.

 Remember, you must pick and choose your spots when you optimize at a detailed instruction-by-instruction level.
 When you optimize for speed, identify the portions of your programs that significantly affect overall performance and/or make an appreciable difference in response time, and focus your detailed optimization efforts on fine-tuning that code, especially inside loops.